 - Lightspeed sleeping pads (2)

 - A small folding table that holds a larger water container well.

-- A poncho liner such as found on eBay surplus stores
+- Two poncho liners such as found on eBay surplus stores and two fleece blankets

 - Camp chairs

 The cook kit is Wally World special I purchased at the last oil change just before I put my belongings into temporary storage for a year.
 A last-minute purchase I made good use of over the months.
 With my 20+-year-old propane stove, I quickly brewed up a hot drink at multiple trailheads and parking lots, made hot lunches after a morning hike, and continue to use it often.

 Instead of taking a large stove for just one night, we had everything we needed this past weekend on a quick camping trip mostly ready to go.
 We quickly packed up the car camping winter bags, our winter gear, and some food and water.
 Being winter, and a relatively short drive, no cooler needed.
 If we do take a cooler, and it is a quick weekend, we’ll take our trusty and beat up sub-$20 Coleman cooler.

 In well less than an hour, we packed everything up needed to enjoy the Colorado Plateau during winter.
 And had another memorable weekend.